 -

-Water receives pH-balancing treatment to avoid both pipe corrosion and scaling formation.
+Water undergoes pH-balancing treatment to prevent both pipe corrosion and scale formation.

 │Boil Water Notices

-Water utility providers issue boil water notices as a safety precaution following water infrastructure breakdowns, flooding incidents, and contamination risks.
+Water utility providers issue boil-water notices as a safety precaution after water infrastructure breakdowns, flooding, or contamination risks.
 During these notices, residents should:

 -